 With prior written authorization from the appropriate advisor and dean, a student may repeat a course to improve the cumulative grade point average.
 No Barry University course may be attempted more than 3 times.
 Withdrawals are counted as attempts.

 If a student has an F and repeats the course and receives an A, only the A counts.
 Quality points and credits attempted and earned for the second attempt are counted in lieu of those earned for the initial attempt.
 Though both attempts remain part of the student’s permanent record, the cumulative grade point average will reflect only the grade earned on the second attempt.
 The credit/no credit option cannot be exercised during the second attempt to remove a previous letter grade.

 Courses transferred from other institutions are not considered for a repeat.

 Contents of special topic classes will be determined by the individual departments as requested by faculty and/or students to fill specified needs or interests.

+A Barry University student is expected to fulfill all coursework at Barry University.
 Barry University students who wish to take courses at another college or university for the purpose of transferring the credits back to Barry must obtain prior written approval from the appropriate academic dean.
-Students who have attained junior status may not transfer credits from a community or a junior college.
+Students who have attained junior status may not transfer credits from a community college.
 Once a student is enrolled as a degree-seeking student at Barry, no more than six (6) credits may be transferred toward a Barry degree.
 Courses taken through consortia are resident credits and are not counted as transfer credits.
 Only credits are transferred, not grades or grade point averages.

 Recognizing the value of educational experiences in other cultures, Barry University encourages students to study abroad.
-Dr. Lillian Schanfield, School of Arts & Sciences, provides information for individuals wishing to study in another country.
-School of Business students interested in studying abroad should apply in their dean’s office.
+Dr. Katherine Nelson, Department of Communication, College of Arts & Sciences, provides information for individuals wishing to study in another country.

 Air Force ROTC